SecondRecipe

 kala jamun step 6

 7. Serve after few hours or next day.
-You can serve it hot or cold as per your choice.
+You can serve it hot or at room temperature as per your choice.

 • Gulab Jamun(with khoya)